rsiyanwal/LLM_in_Fog_Computing/README.md

 ## Language models available today

 ## A breif introduction to top AI platforms
 We will investigate the architectures of ChatGPT, Perplexity AI, and Google Gemini.
-They all share `Transformer` foundation, but each platform differs from one another to align with their goals: ChatGPT for a general-purpose chat utility, Perplexity AI for real-time search with references and citations, and Gemini for multimodal tasks.
+They all share a `Transformer` foundation, but each platform differs from one another to align with their goals: ChatGPT for a general-purpose chat utility, Perplexity AI for real-time search with references and citations, and Gemini for multimodal tasks.
 Generally, these companies keep their architecture closed.
 However, many things mentioned below are known as fact, while a few are based on rumors (which will be mentioned clearly).
 ### ChatGPT (OpenAI)
 - Built on proprietary GPT series (GPT 3.5, GPT 4, and GPT 4o), with native support for text, image, and audio (making it multimodal too).
 - Evolved from a `decoder`-only Transformer.